Ftarluse/CASS-ADM/README.md

 Set `--test` to an empty string (`''`) to train the model.
 To test the model, set `--test` to the checkpoint filename, such as `best_roc.pth`.

 ![mvtec_ad](./figures/mvtec_ad.jpg)
+Visualization results of CASS-ADMS (Row 3) and CASS-ADMM (Row 4) on the MVTec AD dataset.

 # Acknowledgements
 We gratefully acknowledge the inspiration provided by [SimpleNet](https://github.com/DonaldRR/SimpleNet/) and [GLASS](https://github.com/cqylunlun/GLASS#data-preparation).